New Jersey Student Learning Standards

 English Language Arts

-The Common Core State Standards for English Language Arts and Literacy build on the best of existing standards and reflect the skills and knowledge students will need to succeed in college, career, and life.
-Understanding how the standards differ from previous standards—and the necessary shifts they call for—is essential to implementing the standards well.
+The New Jersey Student Learning Standards for English Language Arts (ELA) build on the best of existing standards and reflect the skills and knowledge students need to succeed in college, career, and life.